grknylmz/vue-express-es6-boilerplate/README.md

 ## Usage

-configure your env variables within .env in both frontend and backend like this
+configure your environment variables within .env in backend like this

 ```